probsys/librvg/readme.md

 To build the container, first install Docker for your platform using the instructions at https://docs.docker.com/get-started/get-docker/.

-Then run:
+Step 1.
+Build the image and container.

     $ docker build -f Dockerfile -t librvg .        # build image (~20 mins)
     $ docker run -dit --name librvg librvg:latest   # create container

+Step 2.
+Extract the experiment results to the local filesytem.

     $ docker cp librvg:/librvg librvg-build         # extract to ./librvg-build

-To launch an interactive terminal in the Docker container, run
+Step 3.
+(Optional) Launch an interactive terminal in the Docker container.

     $ docker start librvg
     $ docker attach librvg